Treating lichen planus

 Corticosteroid creams and ointments

-Creams and ointments that contain corticosteroids (artificial hormones) are often used to treat inflammatory skin conditions.
-These are often described as topical corticosteroids.
+Corticosteroid creams and ointments contain corticosteroids (artificial hormones) and are used to treat inflammatory skin conditions.
+They are often referred to as topical corticosteroids.

-The side effects of corticosteroids can vary depending on:
+The side effects of corticosteroids can vary, depending on the:

-- the type and severity of treatment being used
+- type and severity of treatment being used

-- the amount of time the treatment is used for
+- how long the treatment is used for

 Potential side effects of topical corticosteroids can include: